han-yaeger/yaeger-tutorial/README.md

     }
 ```

 :computer: Now use the `setupEntities()` from the `GameLevel` to add the `Player`.
-Place it at the top left corner
+Place it in the top left corner
 of the screen.

-### Animate the Player
+### Animate Hanny
-To animate the Player, we are going to let the Player listen to user input through the keyboard.
+To animate Hanny, we are going to let her listen to user input through the keyboard.
 As with the
-`MouseButtonPressedListener`, we are going to add an Interface.
-In the event-handler from that interface, we are going to call
+`MouseButtonPressedListener`, we are going to add an interface.
+In its event handler, we are going to call
 `setMotionTo()`, so we can change the direction based on the key being pressed.
 When no buttons are being pressed, we use
 `setSpeed(0)` to make sure Hanny keeps her position.

-:computer: Let `Player` implement the interface `KeyListener` and implement the event handler in
+:computer: Let `Hanny` implement the interface `KeyListener` and implement the event handler in
 the following way:

 ```java